-This is a scheme providing relief for gifts of money to charities, including organisations in EU member states, Norway and Iceland and (from 31 July 2014) Liechtenstein, that meet the United Kingdom (UK) tax definition of a charity.
+This is a scheme providing relief for gifts of money to charities, including organisations in EU member states, Norway and Iceland and from 31 July 2014 Liechtenstein, that meet the UK tax definition of a charity.

 Gift Aid donations can also be made to Community Amateur Sports Clubs (CASCs) that are registered with HMRC as a CASC when the donation is made.
 The rules governing the operation of Gift Aid are broadly the same for CASCs as for charities.
+However CASCs are unable to claim Gift Aid tax relief on membership subscriptions.
 You’ll need to have given the charity or CASC a declaration saying that you want your gift to be treated as a Gift Aid payment.
-You can make declarations in writing or orally (usually by phone), including by electronic means such as email, text message or voicemail.
+You can make declarations in writing or verbally (usually by phone), including by electronic means such as email or text message.

 There’s no upper or lower monetary limit on the amount of a gift that can qualify for Gift Aid provided you’ve paid enough tax to cover the amount that is payable to the charity or CASC.

 Payments to charities or CASCs made under the Gift Aid scheme are treated as having been made after deduction of Income Tax at the basic rate.
 The charity or CASC can then reclaim that Income Tax from HMRC.
 Because of this, it’s important for you to have paid enough Income Tax or Capital Gains Tax (at whatever rate) to cover the tax the charity or CASC can reclaim from HMRC.